astrosica/e-Electronics_sales_analysis/README.md

 The team provides the following recommendations:

 - Prioritize marketing incentives on high-performing items like the Apple AirPods Headphones and 27in 4K Gaming Monitor.
-- Investigate the poor product performance of the Bose Soundsport Headphones and work with the products team to suggest a replacement.
+- Work with the products team to investigate the poor product performance of the Bose Soundsport Headphones and suggest a replacement.
-- Continue the loyalty program while working with analyst teams to monitor yearly growth and revenue to ensure continued growth.
+- Continue the loyalty program and work with data analyst teams to monitor yearly growth and revenue.
-- Investigate the high refund rates of the ThinkPad Laptop and Macbook Air Laptop, and work with the products team to improve product descriptions and photos.
+- Work with the products team to investigate the high refund rates of the ThinkPad Laptop and Macbook Air Laptop while improving product descriptions and photos.

 ## Contact